Atlanta's Best Prostate Cancer Treatments

 Androgens stimulate prostate cancer cells to grow.
 Most androgens are made by the testicles, but the adrenal glands and prostate cancer cells can make significant amounts too.
 Lowering androgen levels or stopping them from getting into prostate cancer cells often makes prostate cancers shrink or grow more slowly for a time.
 Hormone balance is crucial in the prevention of this cancer.

 Eating a healthy diet rich in nutrient-dense fruits and vegetables may reduce your risk of prostate cancer.
-High-dose vitamin D, vitamin C, zinc, and selenium which increase immune function and decrease inflammation have shown promise as a treatment.
+High dose vitamin D, vitamin C, zinc, and selenium which increase immune function and decrease inflammation have shown promise as a treatment.
 Most adults have cancer cells but those with a healthy immune system are able to destroy these cells before they grow into large cancers.

 Gut health can also play a role.
 The gut is responsible for handling toxins that we are exposed to.
-A healthy gut can rid the body of toxins that damage cell DNA that leads to cancer.
+A healthy gut can rid the body of toxins which damage cell DNA that leads to cancer.
 Probiotics and fiber help gut health and the removal of toxins from the colon.

 If you suspect that you are at risk or have symptoms of prostate cancer, it is imperative that you contact your doctor for proper screening.